-To reduce the internal temperature of the industrial shed and of the production area in general and to avoid overheating of the machinery both during the day and during the night shifts, where, for safety reasons, all the windows must remain closed.
+Reduce inner temperature of an industrial shed, to prevent overheating of machinery both during day and night shifts, when for safety reasons all windows must stay closed.

-After careful analysis of the thermal loads generated by the machinery and the environment, our Technical Office has decided to opt for forced ventilation of the industrial shed, an optimal solution to have cooling in summer in the industrial buildings where an air conditioning system is not provided.
+After a careful analysis of thermal loads generated by machinery and environment, our Technical Department opted for the forced ventilation of the industrial shed.
+Ideal solution to cool down industrial buildings with no air conditioning system during summer.

-Normally, for this kind of applications, it can be planned from three to fifteen air exchanges per hour depending on the machining characteristics.
-The expelled air is then reintegrated in a natural way from openings, grids or by a forced reintegration through other fans.
+Normally, in this kind of plant, three to fifteen air exchanges per hour can be foreseen depending on the machine features.
+The extracted air is then reintegrated in the environment by openings, grids or fans.

-In this case our designers have opted for 10 exchanges/hour for a consequent overall plant capacity equal to approximately 63,000 m3/h obtained by the installation of No. 4 2VE560-SH ventilation groups, designed for a specific installation in industrial sheds with SHED roofs or skylights.
+In this case, our designers opted for 10 exchanges/hour, for a consequent overall plant capacity equal to approximately 63,000 m3/h.
+All this has been obtained by the installation of four 2VE560-SH ventilation groups, specifically designed for installation in industrial sheds with SHED roofs or skylights.

-In essence, for operation with ventilation turned on/night the operator must turn on the fans and close all windows so as to ventilate the room mechanically.
+In conclusion, night operator can operate with ventilation turning on the fans and closing all windows, so as to ventilate the room mechanically.